SOURCE Service-Learning Faculty & Community Fellows Program

 About the SOURCE Service-Learning Faculty & Community Fellows Program:

-SOURCE Service-Learning Faculty & Community Fellows Program is a comprehensive program that engages faculty members each year from across the Johns Hopkins University Schools of Medicine, Nursing, and Public Health for a one-year term as they become part of a JHU community of faculty who use service-learning pedagogy.
+SOURCE Service-Learning Faculty & Community Fellows Program is a comprehensive program that engages faculty members each year from across the Johns Hopkins University Schools of Public Health and Nursing for a one-year term as they become part of a JHU community of faculty who use service-learning pedagogy.
 They are trained in service-learning pedagogy alongside Community Fellows, who are competitively selected leaders from SOURCE partnering community-based organizations.
 Click here for more information about Community Fellows.

 Initial funding for this program was provided by JHU President Daniels’ office.